3 Architecture of the Atmel ATmega 328 Microcontroller

 • The program counter is a register which holds the address of the next instruction to be executed

-An example programme showing three instructions located at memory locations 0 through 2.
+An example program showing three instructions located at memory locations 0 through 2.

-Fig. 21 An example programme showing three instructions located at memory locations 0 through 2.#
+Figure 3.5: An example program showing three instructions located at memory locations 0 through 2.

 It is written in assembly code for the Atmel ATmega328 MCU.
 Each instruction is a programmer-friendly rendition of an 16- or 32-bit binary code that is stored at the memory locations shown.